Evan Berger

-Evan James Berger (born 16 August 1987) is a former Australian footballer who last played for Marconi Stallions.
+Evan James Berger (born 16 August 1987) is an Australian former soccer player who played as a defender and midfielder.
+Throughout his career, he played for NSW Premier League club Marconi Stallions and A-League Men clubs Melbourne Victory and Perth Glory, and was capped 16 times for the Australia under-20 national team.

 Club career

 Early career

 He has been involved in football since he was young, playing for the Burragorang District soccer club.

 Melbourne Victory

 Berger's club career began at Melbourne Victory FC after playing for Burragorang District Soccer Club, the Macarthur Rams, Parramatta Eagles, Australian Institute of Sport, Young Socceroos and the Marconi Stallions.
 In May 2007 he signed to Melbourne Victory, who offered him a two-year contract after only two training sessions with the club, as each A-League team was required three Under-20 signings.
 He completed the 2007 New South Wales Premier League season with Marconi before joining Melbourne in preparation to represent the team in the A-League 2007–08 season.

 Perth Glory

 For the 2011–12 A-League season he signed a two-year contract with the Perth Glory after struggling to get regular playing time at Melbourne Victory.
 Berger, along with teammates Dean Heffernan, Nick Ward and Lewis Italiano were released by the Glory at the end of the 2012–13 A-League season.